-“Everything calculated to make the park the most thoroughly equipped and pleasant resort in St. Clair County has been provided for, including a large lake for fishing and boating,” according to a front-page story in the Jan.
-20, 1899, Belleville Daily Advocate.
-“The entire place will be lighted with electric lights (powered by an on-site generator).
-Belleville societies and clubs will be royally entertained whenever they go there.”
+"Everything calculated to make the park the most thoroughly equipped and pleasant resort in St. Clair County has been provided for, including a large lake for fishing and boating," according to a front-page story on January 20, 1899, Belleville Daily Advocate.
+"The entire place will be lighted with electric lights (powered by an on-site generator).
+Belleville societies and clubs will be royally entertained whenever they go there."

 |Lake, Priester's Park, Near Belleville, Illinois.|